 /var mount points on a Linux Server running one of the recommended operating systems.

 The minimum requirement for RAM for an on-premise installation is:

 Strong networking is the backbone of a digital factory.
 On-premise solutions benefit from local networking, but it is still worth mentioning that all routers and networking hardware should use the most modern standards and be capable of at least 1Gbps.

-The Tulip Server will require both a Static IP as well as a local DNS entry that is resolvable on the relevant networks and within the tulip.co domain.
-This will be necessary for the configuring SSL certificates.
+The Tulip Server will require both a Static IP as well as a local DNS entry that is resolvable on the relevant networks.
+If using a Tulip-provided SSL certificate, the hostname must be within the tulip.co domain.

 The only ports required to be open on the network are ports 80 (TLS) and 443 (TLS).
 These ports must be open for the edge device (the computer, tablet, or Gateway) to send outgoing requests to the host server.

 Tulip is additionally able to offer some support for customers running on-premise if the host server is reachable on ports 32009 and 61009.
 Access on these ports allow the Tulip team to monitor the performance of your system and provide support.